jsilvax/webpack-omit-js-for-css-plugin/README.md

 |**`cacheOnWatch`**|`{Boolean}`|false|Whether it should cache the JS filenames that should be omitted, on watch|
 |**`verbose`**|`{Boolean}`|false|Whether it should display which files will be omitted to the console|

-## Additional Notes
+## :fire: Additional Notes :fire:
-:fire: :fire: While this plugin supports caching the omissible files on watch, it's not ideal to use this plugin during Development.
-It's highly recommended you only include this plugin when you're building for production. :fire: :fire:
+While this plugin supports caching the omissible files on watch, it's not ideal to use this plugin during Development.
+It's highly recommended you only include this plugin when you're building for production.